-Additional interview (usually over Skype) is also required.
+Additional interview (usually over BigBlueButton) is also required.
 The time of the interview will be arranged individually by e-mail.

 Specific requirements for Non-EU applicants:

-Copy of secondary school leaving certificate (from non-EU countries)
+Copy of secondary school leaving certificate and transcript (from non-EU countries)

 Landscape Architecture is a discipline that focuses on intervention in the landscape through the activities of planning, design and management.
 It also focuses on the science that underpins these activities and the implementation of proposals.
 It is united around the concept of landscape, which is defined in various ways but is generally understood to mean outdoor spaces, environments and places and relationships between people and these spaces, environments and places, both in terms of activities and perceptions.